Just miles south of Bluffton is a Savannah treasure, Wormsloe Historic Site.

 Wormsloe includes the only standing architectural remnant in Savannah from the founding of Georgia.

 The former home and plantation of Noble Jones, one of the original colonists who arrived in Savannah with General James Oglethorpe in 1733, Wormsloe offers a glimpse into the lives of Georgia’s earliest European settlers.
 The Jones’ house was originally constructed of “tabby,” a mixture of sand, water, lime and oyster shells.
 Many of the oyster shells used to build the house came from shell mounds left behind from ancient Native American settlements on the site thousands of years earlier.

 The tabby ruins of the original Jones’ house lie nestled within 822 acres of Georgia forest, sheltered by peaceful marshes to the east and the south.
 When the Jones family lived at Wormsloe in the mid-1700s, their home was strategically fortified by eight-foot-tall tabby walls to protect Jones and his family from Spanish or Indian attack.

-Wormsloe also features a Colonial Life Area, representing some of the typical outbuildings on the property and information about the gardens and crops grown at Wormsloe in the 18th century.
+Wormsloe also features a Colonial Life Area.
+It represents some of the typical outbuildings on the property.
+It also offers information about the gardens and crops grown at Wormsloe in the 18th century.
 A three-mile, dog-friendly nature loop is ideal for hiking and provides spectacular water views.

-Located on Skidaway Road on the Isle of Hope in Savannah, Wormsloe Historic Site is open Tuesday through Sunday from 9 a.m. to 5 p.m.
-Admission is $10 for adults, $9 for seniors, $4.50 for children ages 6-17 and $2 for children under 6.
+Located on Skidaway Road on the Isle of Hope in Savannah, Wormsloe is open Monday-Friday 8 a.m.-8 p.m., and Saturday-Sunday 9 a.m.-5 p.m. and located at 7601 Skidaway Rd.
 For more information, visit gastateparks.org/Wormsloe.

 By Allison Hersh